 Known as the Garden City, we love our flowers.
 Visit Victoria in March and join the fun counting blooms and recording your count on the official Victoria flower count tracker.
 Read more.

-In early April, Victoria welcomes the first of nearly 300 cruise ships that will arrive in port with an estimated 770,000 passengers over the seven-month season that ends in October each year.
+In early April, Victoria normally welcomes the first of nearly 300 cruise ships that will arrive in port with an estimated 770,000 passengers over the seven-month season that ends in October each year.
 On February 4, 2021 the Canadian Government announced cruise ships carrying 100 or more people will remain prohibited from operating in Canadian waters until February 2022 due to COVID-19.
 See you in 2022!
 Read more.

 We celebrate our namesake Queen’s birthday every year with one of the largest parades in the Pacific Northwest.
 Join over 100,000 people who line the streets of Victoria to watch Canadian and American marching bands, community and commercial floats and numerous cultural performances.
 May is marvelous!
 Read more.